-Get help as quickly as possible.
+• Get help as quickly as possible.
 Call 911 for help or go to the nearest emergency room or hospital.
 Call for an ambulance if you need it.
 You do not need to get approval or a referral first from your PCP.
 You do not need to use a network doctor.
-You may get covered emergency medical care whenever you need it, anywhere in the world.
+You may get covered emergency medical care whenever you need it, anywhere in the United States or its territories.